 214. How and Why

-Paramatma is like an eternal ocean and atma is an imperishable drop that is surrounded by the perishable human body.
-Krishna describes that ocean and says, "Know that brilliance to be mine which residing in the sun illuminates the world, which is in the moon as well as in fire (15.12).
+Paramatma is like an eternal ocean and atma is an imperishable drop that is engulfed by the perishable human body.
+Krishna describes that ocean and says, “Know that brilliance to be mine which residing in the Sun illuminates the world, which is in the Moon as well as in fire (15.12).
 Permeating the earth, I nourish all living beings with energy.
-Becoming the moon, I nourish all plants with the juice of life (15.13).
+Becoming the Moon, I nourish all plants with the juice of life” (15.13).

-Firstly, Krishna says He is the brilliance of the sun (sunlight) and nourishes all living beings with energy.
+Firstly, Krishna says that He is the brilliance of the Sun (sunlight) and nourishes all living beings with energy.
 Plants convert it into the food we consume.
-Yesterday's sunlight is what we are using as fossil fuels.
+Fossil fuels are essentially stored sunlight from the distant past.
 Sunlight keeps water in the liquid state.
-Hence, it enables us to exist and survive.
+Hence, it enables us to survive and exist.

-Secondly, Krishna chose the process of digestion and breathing as a metaphor to explain the numerous processes that happen in the human body.
-It's like the healing of a surgeon's incision; it's the harmony between various organs and chemicals in the body making it functional.
+Secondly, Krishna chose the process of digestion and breathing as metaphors to explain the numerous processes that happen in the human body.
+It’s like the healing of a surgeon’s incision; it’s the harmony between various organs and chemicals in the body making it functional.

-Science is good at answering the 'hows' but not the 'whys'.
-'How light works' is explained but the answer to 'why is light dual' is left open.
-In these verses Krishna explains that he is behind these 'whys'.
-While we struggle to get a certain answer to 'how and why', these are nothing but HIS leela or divine drama.
+Science is proficient at answering the ‘hows’ but not the ‘whys’.
+‘How light works’ is explained but the answer to ‘why is light dual’ is left open.
+In these verses Krishna explains that He is the source behind these ‘whys’.
+While we struggle to find definitive answers to ‘why’, they are, in essence, manifestations of His Leela - the divine play.

 Comments